 If your investigation reveals signs of a decaying reputation, take action to get your reputation back into high orbit.

-- Focus on sending highly personalized, value-adding content to your most engaged users.
+- Focus on email personalization and send highly-tailored, value-adding content to your most engaged users.

 - Make sure your emails are mobile-friendly and accessible.